Enumeration of $S$-omino towers and row-convex $k$-omino towers: Introduction

-Brown also suggested that counting towers using rectangles of mixed widths could be interesting for other applications \cite[17]{1608.01562}.
-In this paper we study this generalisation by allowing rectangles with any width in a fixed finite list $S=(s_1,\ldots,s_m)$ of positive integers.
+Brown also suggests that enumerating towers using rectangles of mixed widths could be interesting for other applications \cite[p.\ 17]{1608.01562}.
+In this paper we study this generalization by allowing rectangles with any width in a fixed finite list $S=(s_1,\ldots,s_m)$ of positive integers.
 We call this set of towers \emph{$S$-omino} towers.
-For fixed~$(n_1,\ldots,n_m)$ with $n=n_1+\ldots+n_m$, we count the number of unrestricted towers made out of~$n$ blocks in total, of which $n_i$ are of width $s_i$, for all $i$, and exactly $b\ge1$ blocks in the bottom row, which as before has to be convex.

-\begin{remark} It should be noted that the heights of the blocks do not change the result: All towers with non-unit heights can be mapped to towers with unit heights -- simply by shrinking the blocks down to height $1$, and closing vertical gaps, by dropping pieces.
-This process is reversible, assuming the previous height of the blocks is known.
-In particular setting~$S=(1,k)$ for $k \ge 2$ corresponds to stacking $k$-ominos horizontally or vertically.

-We assume that $s_i \ne s_j$ for $i \ne j$, so that we can talk about blocks having width $s_i$ without accidentally referring to a different $s_j$.
-However, we remark that the results do not change if~$S$ is allowed to contain a width multiple times with a caveat: Although the blocks may have the same width, they are not interchangeable.
-This can be useful for when there are multiple allowed shapes of equal width, but not necessarily of the same height or colour. \end{remark}

-We now state the first result of this paper and prove it in the second section.
-Note that for $S=(k)$ we, of course, recover the same formula as found by Brown.
+We additionally fix a list $(n_1,\ldots,n_m)$, where $n_i$ denotes the number of blocks of width $s_i$, and $b \ge 1$ the number of blocks in the bottom row.
+Furthermore, let $n:=n_1+\cdots+n_m \ge 1$ be the total number of blocks as before.
+We now state the first result of this paper.
+Note that for $S=(k)$ we, of course, recover the same formula as found by Brown. \begin{theorem} The number of $S$-omino towers with $n$ blocks of which $n_i$ have width~$s_i$, and $b$ blocks in the bottom row, which has to be convex, equals